HOW TO TEACH AND PREACH

 When you write:

-Then note what those verses mean in the context of the book.
+Note what those verses mean in the context of the book.

 How might their current circumstances affect how they might respond to these application points?

 Did they have a traumatic experience that warps their ability to obey this biblical text joyfully?
-How can you give the suggestion application of the text in a way that is sensitive to their past?
+How can you give the suggested application of the text in a way that is sensitive to their past?

-How might their relationship with you or perception of you affect their willingness to receive these application points from you?
+How might their relationship with or perception of you affect their willingness to receive these application points from you?

 After you write: